smudge-tulsa/python-api-challenge/README.md

-# python-api-challenge
-TCC DA Python API module challenge
+This repo documents my attempt at the TCC DA Python API module challenge.